vueonrails/vueonrails/README.md

 # Asset Pipeline

-The rubygem `vuejs` ships with the following goodies for assets pipeline:
+The ruby gem `vuejs` ships with the following goodies for assets pipeline:

 * `vue` (v2.1.10)
 * `vuex` (v2.1.1)